DiScoFormer: Plug-In Density and Score Estimation with Transformers: Methodology

 We explore several architectural variants aimed at extending density and score estimation beyond the observed samples $X$, enabling evaluation at arbitrary query points $Y$.
 To achieve this, we introduce a cross-attention mechanism that processes two complementary inputs: a context tensor encoding the observed samples and a query tensor specifying the target locations.
 Through this interaction, the model learns to relate queries to the statistical structure of the observed data, producing accurate estimates of both $f_X(y)$ and $\nabla \log f_X(y)$ for any $y \in Y$.
 The cross-attention layer thus serves as a learned nonparametric smoother, effectively generalizing density and score estimation across the input domain rather than being limited to the training samples.

-Recognizing that density and score estimation are mathematically coupled—linked through the gradient of $\log f$—we employ a unified architecture with a shared backbone and two specialized output heads.
+Recognizing that density and score estimation are mathematically coupled -- linked through the gradient of $\log f$ -- we employ a unified architecture with a shared backbone and two specialized output heads.
 This joint formulation encourages mutual consistency between the two quantities and allows the model to leverage shared geometric and statistical features during training, improving both accuracy and sample efficiency.

-To further enhance generality, we train a single model capable of handling inputs of varying dimensionality, from one to five dimensions.
-Samples are embedded into a fixed-size tensor representation through a lightweight zero-padding scheme, preserving numerical stability while maintaining permutation and affine equivariance.
-This design choice enables seamless transfer of learned representations across different dimensional settings and supports robust estimation in diverse regimes of $n$ and $d$.
+It also enables test-time training: because the two heads must satisfy $S(C,Q)_i = \nabla_{q_i} T(C,Q)_i$ (the score is the gradient of the predicted log-density at the query $q_i$, with the context $C$ held fixed), their disagreement defines a label-free consistency loss that adapts the model to out-of-distribution inputs at inference, with no ground-truth density or score required (Section~\ref{subsec:score-estimation}).